Variational Inference as Iterative Projection in a Bayesian Hilbert Space with Application to Robotic State Estimation: Bayesian Hilbert Spaces

 Let us consider some domain $\mbc{X}$ for our probability density functions \acp{PDF}, e.g., $\mathbb{R}^N$; we shall refer to $\mbf{x} \in \mbc{X}$ as the {\it state}.
 A \ac{PDF} $p(\mbf{x})$ assigns a nonnegative, finite value to each element of $\mbc{X}$ such that

 It turns out that this condition provides challenges when it comes to defining {\em Bayes space} on an infinite domain.
 As we will see, not all members of Bayes space (as we define it) will be \acp{PDF} and not all \acp{PDF} will be members of Bayes space; however, there is a large enough intersection between the two sets that Bayes space will be of practical use.
+Notationally, we will use $p(\mbf{x})$ to mean a member of Bayes space throughout, indicating when the member is a valid \ac{PDF}.

 We provide a lightweight explanation of Bayes space, referring to \citet{vandenBoogaart2014} for more detail.
 We define the following set of functions:

 where $\nu(\mbf{x})$ is an appropriate measure for $\mbc{X}$ (loosely, a weighting function); we will assume that $\nu(\mbf{x})$ is in fact a \ac{PDF} (and from $\mbc{B}^2$) throughout although this is not necessary.
 Essentially, each member of $\mbc{B}^2$ is an exponentiated function from $\mbc{L}^2$, the set of square-integrable functions under our chosen measure.
 Importantly, there is no requirement for $p(\mbf{x}) \in \mbc{B}^2$ to be a valid \ac{PDF}; however, if we have that $c^{-1} = \int_{\mbc{X}} \exp(-\phi(\mbf{x})) \, d\mbf{x}$, it will be so.
 Moreover, not all \acp{PDF} are members of $\mbc{B}^2$ as we do not allow members to take on the value of zero anywhere in the domain\footnote{\citet{vandenBoogaart2014} explain the details around letting members of Bayes space take the value zero; our more restrictive definition sidesteps some complications.}, meaning only those \acp{PDF} that are strictly positive are contained (e.g., Gaussians and other exponential families).